MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 |  14 | The Baby Shower   | 16-May-91 | Larry Charles               | Tom Cherones  |           0.24 |           0.23  |
 |   7 | The Jacket        | 6-Feb-91  | Larry David, Jerry Seinfeld | Tom Cherones  |           0.29 |           0.23 |

+**Synopsis for "The Ex-Girlfriend":**

-Synopsis for the ex-girlfriend: George wants to break up with his girlfriend Marlene, whose tendency to drag out conversations and phone messages irritates him to no end.
+George wants to break up with his girlfriend Marlene, whose tendency to drag out conversations and phone messages irritates him to no end.
 After an emotional split, he realizes he has left some books in her apartment.
 Jerry tries to convince George that he does not need the books, as he has already read them, but George nevertheless persuades Jerry to get them for him.
 To retrieve the books, Jerry decides to go on a date with Marlene, during which she tells him that she and Jerry can still be friends, despite her recent break-up.
 Jerry and Marlene start dating, but after a while, Jerry finds her just as annoying as George did.
 He wants to break up with her, but finds she has a "psycho-sexual" hold on him.

 ## Episodes with Highest Percentage of Positive lines